elenabarry/emojional/README.md

 The full dataset can be found [here](https://github.com/elenabarry/emojional/blob/main/Data/emojional%20dataset.csv).

-In order for the model to train the data, the data needs to look like this:
+In order for the model to train the data, the data needs to be in a tab-delimited, newline-delimited format:

 * crystal ball	🔮	True
 * magic	🔮	True